Jobseeker Support Pool

-If you would like to apply for Jobseeker Support Pool, please click on the below link to commence the online application process and moniter for your emails for the next steps.
+If you would like to apply for Jobseeker Support Pool, please click on the below link to commence the online application process and monitor your emails for the next steps.

-The Back To Work C3G Plus funding will provide eligible jobseekers with a true second chance at accessing subsidised training aligned with local jobs.
+The Back To Work C3G Plus funding will provide jobseekers eligible for assessment with a true second chance at accessing subsidised training aligned with local jobs.

 Back to Work Jobseeker Assistance – Suppliers Expression of Interest

 Back to Work is seeking expressions of interest from eligible training providers who offer short courses across a range of study areas to become preferred suppliers for Back to Work funded programs.